Those jeans that are so worn out, faded, and silky smooth…

 No, I’m not referring to the comedy TP series on MTV hosted by Rob Dyrdek…

-…I’m taking about the current state of marketing and advertising.
+…I’m talking about the current state of marketing and advertising.

 Specifically, when businesses and brands STOP doing the marketing/advertising things that worked in the past.